ljmrt/salamander/README.md

 ## Notice

-This is the "release" branch!
-Fully released features and builds will be here.
-However, this may not be as cutting-edge as the "development" branch, but anything notable and stable will be released here.
+This is the "development" branch!
+Most builds here will run, but may not be fully finished.
+Stable releases can be found on the "release" branch, but may not be as bleeding-edge as this.

 ## Features